Skip to main content

 How To Become a Professional Composer or Music Producer

-I run an internship programme and as such meet a lot of enthusiastic young creatives who want to know how to become a professional composer or music producer.
+I run a music internship programme and as such meet a lot of enthusiastic young creatives who want to know how to become a professional composer or music producer.

 The one question which keeps cropping up is “How do I make it?”
 As though success can be distilled down into one simple action.